EliseChap/PDL_2018-2019_GR1/INSTALL.md

 ```
 wikimatrix-import[C://FileAddress]
 ```
 When using the command -import [C: // FileAddress] this extracts the list of URLs from a file.
 In order to standardize the input file, it was decided in the first version of our application to be limited to "txt" format.
-Inside this file, the data will be delimited by the "; '" character.
-Thus each URL will be separated by this character.

 <b> Attention, the import and url commands can not be realized at the same time. </b>